-CHA Innovation in the Time of COVID-19: A Video Series visits six hospitals around the state to witness their innovative approaches to striving for better service, care, and community.
+CHA Innovation in the Time of COVID-19: A Video Series visits seven hospitals around the state to witness their innovative approaches to striving for better service, care, and community.

 UC Davis Health: Vaccination in Sacramento’s underserved neighborhoods are critical to the fight against COVID.
 UC Davis Health steps up to the challenge at 11 student-run clinics.